-Note: All condo projects, excluding delegated transactions, must be reviewed and approved by FLCBank's Bank Condo Review Department in order to ensure requirements have been met.
+Note: All condo projects, excluding delegated transactions, must be reviewed and approved by the Condo Review Department in order to ensure requirements have been met.

 CPM Unavailable Status

 Loans secured by units in any project with a CPM status of "Unavailable" are ineligible, regardless of the project review process used.